Taking control of compressible modes: bulk viscosity and the turbulent dynamo: Compressibility in the turbulent dynamo

 which means we expect $\Exp{(\vecB{b}\otimes\vecB{b}):\At}{\V}/\Exp{b^2}{\V} \equiv 0$.
 More broadly, this means turbulent magnetic fields are prevented from undergoing any kind of local winding to enhance or decay the field, quite unlike large-scale toroidal fields, which can undergo linear growth via winding \citep{Aguilera2023_winding}.
 The final term is the compression, which is the projection of the magnetic field onto the dilatational components of the fluid element.
 This term has a negative sign, with the total sign contribution of the term solely determined by the divergence, because

-Hence, for $\nabla\cdot\vecB{v}< 0$, e.g., shocked fluid, the compressions enhance the growth rate by a local factor $(1/6)|\nabla\cdot\vecB{v}|$.
+Hence, for $\bnab\cdot\vecB{v}< 0$, e.g., shocked fluid, the compressions enhance\footnote{It may look like this operator is isotropic, which it is.
+However, note that for compressions parallel to field lines, the growth rate from the compressions alone become $\gamma = -b^2 \partial_z v_z/\Exp{b^2}{\V}$, where we use $\hat{\vecB{z}}$ as our coordinate along the local field, which exactly cancels with the stretching contribution.
+Hence, it is only compressions perpendicular to field lines that contribute to the growth, as expected from standard flux-freezing considerations.} the growth rate by a local factor $(1/6)|\bnab\cdot\vecB{v}|$.
 However, for rarefactions this term reduces the growth rate by the same factor.
-Therefore, one can ask, on average, in a volume, is the fluid dilated $\Exp{\nabla\cdot\vecB{v}}{\V} > 0$ or compressed $\Exp{\nabla\cdot\vecB{v}}{\V} < 0$?
-It is well known that for supersonic compressible turbulence, most of the fluid in the volume is $\Exp{\nabla\cdot\vecB{v}}{\V} > 0$, with only a very small amount of the fluid contained with the $\nabla\cdot\vecB{v} < 0$ structures (\citealt{Passot1998,Schmidt2008,Hopkins2013,Squire2017,Mocz2019,Beattie2022_spdf} and also see the $\nabla\cdot\vecB{v}$ probability density function in \citealt{Chen2019_bulk_visc_homogenous_turb} and in Appendix A1 and A2 in \citealt{Sur2023_dynamo}).
+Therefore, one can ask, on average, in a volume, is the fluid dilated $\Exp{\bnab\cdot\vecB{v}}{\V} > 0$ or compressed $\Exp{\bnab\cdot\vecB{v}}{\V} < 0$?
+It is well known that for supersonic compressible turbulence, most of the fluid in the volume is $\Exp{\bnab\cdot\vecB{v}}{\V} > 0$, with only a very small amount of the fluid contained with the $\bnab\cdot\vecB{v} < 0$ structures (\citealt{Passot1998,Schmidt2008,Hopkins2013,Squire2017,Mocz2019,Beattie2022_spdf} and also see the $\bnab\cdot\vecB{v}$ probability density function in \citealt{Chen2019_bulk_visc_homogenous_turb} and in Appendix A1 and A2 in \citealt{Sur2023_dynamo}).
 Hence as the compressions become stronger (for e.g., larger $\M$), this term, on average, ought to act to reduce the growth rate of the volume-averaged magnetic energy, which has been shown in numerical simulations \citep{Federrath2011_mach_dynamo}, however, not from evolving the bulk viscosity, but rather changing $\M$.

 In the nonlinear induction stage \autoref{eq:linear_growth}, $\emagb \sim \ekin(\ell_{\rm eq})$, on energy equipartition scale $\ell_{\rm eq}$ \citep{StOnge2020S_weakly_collisional_dynamos,Galishnikova2022_saturation_and_tearing,Beattie2023_GorD_P1}.
 Hence the growth term in \autoref{eq:magnetic_energy_m1}, $2\gamma\emagb$, becomes